cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 ## Error Considerations {#errors}

 Some OPRF variants specified in this document have fallible operations.
-For example, `Finalize` and `Evaluate` can fail if any element received from the peer fails input validation.
+For example, `Finalize` and `BlindEvaluate` can fail if any element received from the peer fails input validation.
 The explicit errors generated throughout this specification, along with the conditions that lead to each error, are as follows: